What’s in this article

 Differences in Malaysia’s Work Culture

-Just like any other country, Malaysia has a distinctive work culture a differs from those of other countries in significant ways.
+Just like any other country, Malaysia has a distinctive work culture that differs from those of other countries in significant ways.

 Employee breaks in Malaysia tend to be shorter than those of several other countries.
 Some companies, however, permit their employees to have a further break later in the afternoon.